mczernin/webcap/documentation/rest_api.md

 `"key"` (str) — The key specified when starting the server.

 If timeout is not specified, it is set to 28 seconds.
+Minimum is 2 seconds.

 ### HTTP Response Code: